 Why response and recovery?
-Because consumers and employees continue to click on phishing emails and organizations continue to experience data breach events such as ransomware.
+Because consumers and employees continue to click on phishing emails, organizations continue to experience data breach events such as ransomware.

 Two recent examples include Blackbaud (Blackbaud Ransomware Attack Gets Worse) and Twitter (Twitter Hackers Posed as Company IT Officials Making a Support Call).

-Fast forward 60 days later and Blackbaud now admits that their data breach “had access to more unencrypted data than previously disclosed, including bank account information, Social Security numbers, usernames and/or passwords.”
+Fast forward 60 days later, Blackbaud now admits that their data breach “had access to more unencrypted data than previously disclosed, including bank account information, Social Security numbers, usernames and/or passwords.”

-Unfortunately, the final story for most data breaches rarely reflect the initial news report and speak of what’s known at the moment, but never discuss the long-term – which is exactly what happened to Blackbaud and Twitter.
+Unfortunately, the final story for most data breaches rarely reflects the initial news report and speaks of what\’s known at the moment, but never discusses the long-term – which is exactly what happened to Blackbaud and Twitter.

 In Blackbaud’s case, their data breach event has affected 6 million people so far, including my alma mater, The University of Dayton.

-With all the education and resources – including October Cybersecurity Awareness Month – consumers and businesses continue to fail phishing tests (after cyber-awareness trainings) and still click on actual phishing emails.
+With all the education and resources – including October Cybersecurity Awareness Month – consumers and businesses continue to fail phishing tests (after cyber-awareness training) and still click on actual phishing emails.